bartkemps/tring/README.md

         long input3B = 987654321;
         // This "decreaseBy" operation decreases the trit value based on specific combinations
-        // The table is read as [first operand, second operand] → result var decreaseBy = new TritLookupTable(
+        // The table is read as [first operand, second operand] → result var decreaseBy = new BinaryTritOperator(
             null, true, false,   // When first trit is -1: [-1,-1]→-1, [-1,0]→1, [-1,1]→0
             false, null, true,   // When first trit is 0:  [0,-1]→0, [0,0]→-1, [0,1]→1
             true, false, null    // When first trit is 1:  [1,-1]→1, [1,0]→0, [1,1]→-1